How Little Ghost Launched a Bold Burger Brand with Fully Custom Packaging in 60 Days

 With packaging production based in China, Stitchi helped Little Ghost navigate shifting U.S. trade policy by proactively planning around potential tariff impacts.

-We closely monitored regulatory developments tied to early 2025 executive actions.
+Closely monitored regulatory developments tied to early 2025 executive actions

 This allowed the Little Ghost team to stay focused on launch, not logistics, while ensuring all materials arrived on time and within budget.